 Conversational AI creates a closer, more personalised experience capable of understanding and responding to the natural language used between Oppo and the user.

-Machine Learning will enable the system to learn from data rather than through explicit programming, designed to behave convincingly as a conversational partner.
+Machine Learning will enable the system to learn from data rather than explicit programming, designed to behave convincingly as a conversational partner.

 If warning signs beyond Oppo’s remit are picked up, the user will be encouraged to try the red button to connect to a predetermined helpline.